xebia-functional/Unwrapped/docs/SIP.md

 ## Proposal

-We want to propose a native system for continuation in Scala.
+We want to propose a native system for continuations in Scala.

 The examples below demonstrate how this could work either with a
 - function modifier: `suspend def helloWorldAsync: String`